WARNING: Some images may be disturbing to some viewers.

 Same date, LZ Betty's tarmac.
 Two Ranger teams standing shoulder-to-shoulder as always.
 I'm on the left waiting with my team and Sergeant 'Spanky' Seymour's team for our choppers and separate patrols.
 Sergeant Seymour served multiple combat tours, completed over 50 missions, and is standing in front holding a CAR15 with an M79 grenade launcher slung under his shoulder.
 We believed in what we were doing and had faith in each other.

 Friday, August 2, 1968.
 Pre-extraction photo of me on my 18th patrol standing with just my CAR-15 and web gear feeling very grateful our birds were in the air and that we would be back at our LZ in minutes.
-At this point in patrolling I had reached my tolerance of eating dehydrated Lurp rations and was existing in the field primarily on compressed fruit cake bars and cocoa powder mixed with muddy stream water and dozens of packs of sugar and powdered cream.
+At this point in patrolling I had reached my tolerance of eating dehydrated Lurp rations and was existing in the field primarily on compressed fruit cake bars and cocoa powder mixed with muddy stream water and a dozen packs of sugar and powdered cream.

 Sunday, August 11, 1968.
 Standing at LZ Betty in front of our operations tent after my 19th patrol.
 On that patrol a Huey cruising just above the Quang Tri River nearly shot us when its door gunners randomly fired into the river banks where we awaited a medevac for my rear scout, Cpl.
 Angel Morales, whose arm had doubled in size after being bitten by an insect.